Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

 The above result may be used to lower-bound the mixing time of an arbitrary QBL.
 A simple proxy for $t_{\text{mix}}(\delta)$ is the \emph{linear mixing time} $t_\text{lin}(\delta)$, determined by the time it takes for the worst-case distance $d_\text{lin}(t) \equiv \sup_{\braket{\Phi}_0}\frac{\norm{\braket{\Phi}_t - \braket{\Phi}_\text{ss}}}{\norm{\braket{\Phi}_0 - \braket{\Phi}_\text{ss}}}$ to drop below \mbox{$\delta>0$}.
 From Eq.\,\eqref{PhiEOM}, one finds $d_\text{lin}(t) = \norm{e^{-i\mathbf{G} t}}_2$.
-If the QBL is metastable, one can show \cite{SM} that for any fixed $\delta<\sup_{t\geq 0}d_\text{lin}(t)$ and $w \geq 1$, there exists $N_{\text{max}}$ such that
+If the QBL is metastable, one can show \cite{SM} that for any fixed $\delta<\sup_{t\geq 0}d_\text{lin}(t)$ and $r \geq 0$, there exists $N_{\text{max}}$ such that

-where $\Omega\equiv \alpha (\text{Re}(-i\mathbf{G}^\text{B}))>0$ and $\mathbf{G}^\text{B}$ is the dynamical matrix of the bi-infinite system.
-This is consistent with the observation that systems exhibiting the non-Hermitian skin effect can experience abnormally long relaxation without a closing of the spectral gap in the thermodynamic limit and suggests that pseudospectra may explain this generally \cite{UedaLSE}.
+where $\Omega >0$ is finite and determined by the dynamical matrix $\mathbf{G}^\text{B}$ of the bi-infinite system.
+This is consistent with the observation that systems exhibiting the non-Hermitian skin effect can experience abnormally long relaxation without a closing of the spectral gap in the thermodynamic limit and suggests that pseudospectra may explain this generally \cite{WangChiral,UedaLSE,MoriRelaxation}.

 Another manifestation of metastability is a time of \emph{transient amplification} that increases with system size.
 In Fig.\,\ref{f2_expamplif}(a)-(b) we plot the expectation values of the boundary observable $x_N$ over uniformly sampled initial conditions, in the metastable and stable regimes for the two models.
 In the former regime, $x_N$ is exponentially amplified (while $x_1$ decays, not shown).
-In the unconditionally stable regime, exponential decay dominates regardless of spatial location.
+In the unconditionally stable regime, exponential decay dominates, regardless of spatial location.
 We also plot in (d) the mean peak location for $\braket{x_N}_t$ in the metastable regime against system size.
-This quantity, which lower-bounds a generic prethermalization time-scale, diverges linearly with $N$.
+This quantity, which lower-bounds a generic relaxation time-scale, diverges linearly with $N$.